 Team Up with a Dog to Fight Homesickness

 When you're away from your loved ones, you miss them.
 You think it's impossible to live without them.
-But one study has shown that the best thing to fight homesickness is to get a dog.
-Learn more in this article!
+However, one study has shown that the best thing to fight homesickness is to get a dog.

-Popular culture has taught us that the best thing to do when you lose someone is to look for something or someone to pour all this love out on.
+Popular culture has taught us that the best thing to do when you lose someone is to look for something or someone else to pour all this love into.